SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 As already mentioned, it generally makes sense to create a user interface for a module to enable the app user to use the features of the module even without coding anything or at least to give an impression of internal processes by showing results / values.

+By default, the UIs are developed for a screen resoultion of 1920x1080px (scaling 100%).

 If you used the mentioned "blank" module templates to create a module, it will provide already a first version of a user interface, named accordingly to the module name in its own "pages" folder:

 ![](/docu/media/10.1_UserInterfacePage.png)